-Liverpool street names have become a contentious issue in recent years due to the fact that many commemorate individuals who prospered from the slave trade.
+Liverpool street names have become a contentious issue in recent years due to the fact that many commemorate individuals who prospered from the trade in enslaved people.
 We may not wish to honour these people today, but should we forget our history?
 The 'Read The Signs' booklet takes a closer look at the facts behind the naming of places and streets in Liverpool.

-The aim was to provide factual information about the individuals and families which were involved in both slaving and abolition in Liverpool and how it was they came to have places and streets named after them.
+The aim was to provide factual information about Liverpool individuals and families involved both in the trade in enslaved people and its abolition, and how it was they came to have places and streets named after them.

 International trade shaped Liverpool for centuries.
-From this trade the sophisticated system of warehousing developed to store cotton, tobacco and other goods imported from the West Indies, North America and elsewhere, as well as the palatial splendour of the private houses and mansions of the most prominent slaving dynasties.
+From this trade the sophisticated system of warehousing developed to store cotton, tobacco and other goods imported from the West Indies, North America and elsewhere.
+Dynasties built on the profits from the trade in enslaved people constructed palatial private houses and mansions.

 An exhibition called 'Read the Signs' was held at St George's Hall in 2008, by the Historic Environment of Liverpool Project who created the leaflet.
 The booklet was also the subject of lunchtime lectures at BBC Liverpool, where debate about the content of the publication continued.
 The researcher and writer of the pamphlet, Laurence Westgaph, was honoured with a Black Achievers Award for his work raising the profile of the history of Liverpool.